rosemadr/DFESW7_Final_Project/README.md

 #### Create functionality

 ![Screenshot 2022-02-05 at 15 21 25](https://user-images.githubusercontent.com/25704939/152648118-06910dff-1328-42ee-8695-9f9c47c369bf.png)
 Adding the book *V for Vendetta* using a POST request to localhost:8080/books.
-The request response is the book that has been inputted.
+The request response is a 201 Created status and the book which has been inputted.

 #### Read functionality
 ![Screenshot 2022-02-05 at 15 21 39](https://user-images.githubusercontent.com/25704939/152648120-ee4e6f72-b7d6-4043-bcad-76ca020e0397.png)
-A GET request to localhost:8080/books, which gets a list of all books.
+A GET request to localhost:8080/books, which gets a list of all books and a 200 OK status.
 You can see the newly added *V for Vendetta*.

 #### Delete functionality
 ![Screenshot 2022-02-05 at 15 23 42](https://user-images.githubusercontent.com/25704939/152648123-d0c4eb95-5568-4eea-a240-e6c09afe4809.png)
 A DELETE request to localhost:8080/books/9780316449052.
 That is the ISBN of *Rosewater*.
+The response is a 202 Accepted status with no body data.

 ![Screenshot 2022-02-05 at 15 23 48](https://user-images.githubusercontent.com/25704939/152648124-947b92d6-f97c-4ef3-8060-eb1a7dac5c6e.png)
 The previous DELETE request has worked and *Rosewater* is no longer returned in a GET to localhost:8080/books.